Kim Jones (designer)

-Kim Niklas Jones OBE (born 11 September 1979) is an English fashion designer.
-He is a graduate of Central St Martins College of Art and Design.
+Kim Niklas Jones OBE (born 11 September 1973) is an English fashion designer.

+A graduate of Central St Martins College of Art and Design, he has served as the artistic director of menswear for Louis Vuitton, womenswear for Fendi, and Dior Homme.

 Early life and education

 Born in London, Jones spent his childhood in Ecuador, the Caribbean, and Africa, following his father's job as a hydrologist.

 Jones studied graphics and photography at Camberwell School of Art before enrolling in the MA Fashion course at Central Saint Martins, studying menswear.
 He graduated in 2002.

 Career

 Kim Jones, 2003–2008

 Jones launched his eponymous brand in 2003, and in 2005 showed as part of the first season of MAN in conjunction with Fashion East, showcasing a short fashion film.
 Other presentations have varied from films with Alasdair McLellen and Toyin, to a book with American art photographer Luke Smalley.

 Alongside his own brand, he collaborated or worked with a wide range of other brands during this period, including Hugo Boss, Topman, Umbro, Mulberry, Iceberg, and Kanye West's Pastelle, before being appointed as Creative Director for British men's luxury-goods brand Alfred Dunhill in 2008.
 After joining Dunhill, he closed his own brand.